When setting up a baby’s nursery or room for the first time, expectant or new parents pick out every detail in the room with extreme care.

-Adding a little moisture to a baby’s room might be what they need to drift off to sleep comfortably.
-A humidifier is your best bet to improve the moisture level in a room.
+Babies are more susceptible to congestion, and a humidifier alleviates this and other problems caused by dry air.
+Adding a little moisture to a baby’s room might also be what they need to drift off to sleep comfortably.

-However, the humidifier should be placed safely to avoid accidents.
+Where should the humidifier be placed to prevent accidents?

 1. Distance from the baby’s room or Crib

 A humidifier should be placed several feet away from the baby’s room or bed.
-This is because putting it too close to the baby exposes them to direct water mist or vapor.
+Putting it too close to the baby exposes them to direct water mist or vapor.
 In this case, it makes no difference whether you use a cool-mist or warm-mist humidifier; keep it 3-4 feet away from where the baby sleeps.